Tech-FZ/EmuGUI/README.md

 3. Install Git using the install command of your distribution.
 4. Install Visual Studio Code.
 You can get it [here](https://code.visualstudio.com/download)
 5. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
+6. As you already have the terminal open, install (lib)xcb-cursor0.
+Commands for that can be found on [Installation (Linux)](#installation-linux).
-6. Open Visual Studio Code in that folder.
+7. Open Visual Studio Code in that folder.
-7. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip venv`
+8. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip venv`
-8. After that is done, type: `python3 -m venv your-venv-name`.
+9. After that is done, type: `python3 -m venv your-venv-name`.
 OUTSIDE of the code folder.
 That's why Git is only going to be used to clone the code, but not to commit - that's to be done manually.
-9. Wait until VS Code notices your venv and select it.
+10. Wait until VS Code notices your venv and select it.
 You might need to restart the editor for it to recognize your virtual environment after it has been created.
-10. With your virtual environment selected, try to run a Python script.
+11. With your virtual environment selected, try to run a Python script.
 If it throws an error, that's okay.
 We just need to activate the venv anyway.
-11. Within the terminal VS Code just opened, type: `pip install --upgrade pip PyInstaller PySide6 python-magic requests python-dateutil psutil pyqtdarktheme`
+12. Within the terminal VS Code just opened, type: `pip install --upgrade pip PyInstaller PySide6 python-magic requests python-dateutil psutil pyqtdarktheme`
-12. After this is done, run the main.py script.
+13. After this is done, run the main.py script.
-13. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile emugui.py` (for those who can get a VENV to work) or `python3 -m PyInstaller --onefile emugui.py`
+14. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile emugui.py` (for those who can get a VENV to work) or `python3 -m PyInstaller --onefile emugui.py`
-14. After that is finished, copy the code into the dist folder PyInstaller created.
+15. After that is finished, copy the code into the dist folder PyInstaller created.
-15. Run the executable in the dist folder.
+16. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
-16. If it works, have fun!
+17. If it works, have fun!
 If not, try to start again from number 7.

 ## Building on Linux (Python Venv, Qt installed via official installer)